 Genocide Prevention Day

-Genocide Prevention Day Quick Facts - IN
+Genocide Prevention Day Quick Facts in India

 AKA Name"International Day of Commemoration and Dignity of the Victims of the Crime of Genocide and of the Prevention of this Crime"